oflasch/friend-jwt/README.md

 A [JSON Web Token (JWT)](http://jwt.io) workflow for APIs using the [Friend](https://github.com/cemerick/friend) middleware for authentication.

+**friend-token is work in progress, please report any issues you might encouter.**

 ## Rationale

 friend-jwt provides a JWT-based workflow for APIs using the Friend middleware